28ishaan/rankle/PRIVACY_POLICY.md

 ## Summary

+**Rankle respects your privacy:**
+- We collect zero personal information
-**Rankle collects zero personal information.** All data stays on your device.
-We don't track you, analyze you, or share your data with anyone.
-Ever.
+- All data stays on your device or in your personal iCloud account
+- We don't track you, analyze you, or share your data with anyone
+- Collaborative features use Apple's secure CloudKit infrastructure
+- You have full control over your data at all times